makma/fingerprintjs.com/content/blog/local-device-fingerprinting-on-ios.md

 This behavior allows saving the identifier the first time it’s been generated.
 Subsequent identifier retrieval calls then return the same value saved in the Keychain, significantly increasing the stability of the identifier even between application re-installations.
 It’s important to note that the current Keychain behavior that allows the identifier to outlive the application removal is not documented.
 Despite the fact that there have been [official answers](https://developer.apple.com/forums/thread/36442?answerId=281900022#281900022) indicating possible changes in the future, the functionality remained untouched for several years.
 Nevertheless, the recommended approach to undocumented behavior is to have a failsafe in place, making the \`identifierForVendor\` API an integral part of the entire solution.

-## Introducing FingerprintJS for iOS
+## Introducing Fingerprint for iOS

 Taking all the above into account, we created a new open-source library that leverages the Keychain method and also gives the ability to generate device fingerprints from signals collected locally on devices.